 This rule also applies to dividend reinvestment plans, because dividends are generally treated as capital gain income.
 Some companies offer plans in which any dividends you earn are automatically used to purchase additional shares of the company.
 For example, instead of receiving $100, you would automatically receive two shares if the stock is worth $50.
 Even though you never saw the money in cash form, the IRS still expects you to report $100 of capital gain income on your taxes.

 How long you own an investment can make a big difference when it comes to your tax rate on your capital gains.
-If you hold an investment for a year or less, you pay taxes on it at your ordinary income tax rates.
+If you hold an investment for a year or less and you realize capital gains, you pay taxes on it at your ordinary income tax rates.
 But if you hold the investment for more than one year, you get to pay the lower long-term rates.
+So you're definitely better off if you keep the investment for more than a year, because the tax you pay will be lower.
 The holding period for investments resets each time you buy and sell a stock.
 For example, say you bought stock for $1,000 in January, sold it for $1,500 and reinvested it in other stock in July and then sold that stock for $2,000 the following February.
 You must report $500 of short-term capital gains in both years because you didn't hold either investment for more than one year.